 The biggest surprise for first-time academic book authors?

-It will take a minimum of 1.5 years from the time you submit your complete manuscript to an academic publisher and the time your academic book is published.
+It will take a minimum of 1.5 years (24 months is more common) from the time you submit your complete manuscript to an academic publisher and the time your academic book is published.

 Why is this a surprise?

 Because these are largely the stages that important resources for first-time academic book authors barely discuss at all: waiting for reviews, responding to readers, revising the manuscript, copyediting, etc.

 My previous post on the seven stages of publishing your academic book and what to do (and not to do) in each stage offered general estimates of how long each could take.
 But because so much of the academic book publishing timeline depends on factors outside your control, any time estimates I can offer are general at best.

 So, in this post, you will learn exactly how long each stage took for my first academic book.